Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 1. Add the <i>contrast-agent-*.gem</i> to the application Gemfile.
 (This is outlined in the <b>Setup</b> section below.)
 2. Add the *contrast_security.yaml* file to the application's *config* directory.
 (This is outlined in the **Configuration** section below.)
+3. Verify that [`autoconf`](https://www.gnu.org/software/autoconf/) is installed on the system where you will run the agent.

 ## Setup